caplogic/Mappedbus/README.md

 ### Performance

-The project contains a performance test which can be run as follows.
+The project contains a performance test which can be run as follows:
 ```
 > java -cp mappedbus.jar se.caplogic.mappedbus.perf.MessageWriter /home/youraccount/tmp/test
 ...